Pro-Palestine protesters occupy Edinburgh’s Gordon Aikman Lecture Theatre

 Earlier this month, protesters organised a sit-in protest at the university’s main library, and have staged a number of other protests this semester which have disrupted two university ran careers fairs, as well as blocking the entrances to the university’s finance building.

-Following months of protest, the university suspended all new purchases of stock in Alphabet Inc (the parent company of Google), and Amazon, this decision however fell short of divestment from these companies.
+Following months of protest, the university suspended all new purchases of shares in some of the companies EUJPS have been campaigning against, this decision however fell short of divestment.

 Most Read